 (3) Trekking Pants (Lightweight, with lots of pockets)

 (4) Altitude Sickness Tablets (I instead bought Coca Candy, which is freely available in Cusco.
-Also, Cusco being at higher altitude than Machu Picchu, once you spend
+Also, Cusco being at higher altitude than Machu Picchu, once you spend a couple of days at Cusco, you should be good to go)

 (5) Good Power Bank (I bought a 20000 mAh one.
 If you take a lot of photos and watch videos on the Phone (In the tent, for E.g.), you will need Power backup)